Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Finite reducibility

-Since we work with the quotients $\pupq$ instead of the groups $\uppq$, we call a subgroup of $\pup$ \emph{finite algebraic} if its preimage under the projection $\upinf\rightarrow\pup$ is finite algebraic in $\GL$ in the sense of Definition \ref{definition_finite_algebraic}.
+Since we work with the quotients $\pupq$ instead of the groups $\uppq$, we call \emph{finite algebraic} a subgroup of $\pup$ if its preimage under the projection $\upinf\rightarrow\pup$ is finite algebraic in $\GL$ in the sense of Definition \ref{definition_finite_algebraic}.